-Williams reports zero cases; Coconino County reports 125 deaths total
+Williams reports zero cases; Coconino County reports 134 total deaths

-The city of Williams currently has no active cases of COVID-19, and a cummulative total of 67 since the initial spread of the virus in Arizona in early spring, according to Coconino County officials.
+As of Sept.
+14, there are no active cases of COVID-19 in the city of Williams and one reported case in the 86046 zip code.
+There have been a cummulative total of 67 cases within the 86046 zip code since the initial spread of the virus in Arizona in early spring, according to Coconino County officials.

 Active cases are removed from the list after 14 days, the time experts believe the virus is no longer present.

-Arizona health officials reported 5,871 new cases of the coronavirus, but no new deaths as of Aug.
-31.
+There have been 5,536 new tests administered in the state of the coronavirus, but no new deaths as of Sept.
+14.

-Test results will be available within 24 - 72 hours from the time specimens arrive at the lab.
-Those tested will receive the results through an online portal
+Test results will be available within 48 - 72 hours from the time specimens arrive at the lab.
+Those tested will receive the results through an online portal.

 Testing is free of charge and is provided on a first come first served basis.
 Everyone at the testing site is required to wear a mask or face covering.